 Your divorce proceedings may have ended some time ago, but issues with your ex-spouse may still arise.
 Whether your problem concerns alimony payments, child custody, child support, or any other issue requiring legal action, contact a Chattanooga post-divorce disputes lawyer.
-A dedicated attorney could provide services that help you modify or enforce an existing divorce order.
+A dedicated divorce attorney could provide services that help you modify or enforce an existing order.

 Legal professionals who frequently work on post-divorce dispute cases understand that emotions can run high, potentially causing angry reactions and hasty decisions.
-Your lawyer could help you take control by reviewing your options in detail and determining what steps could resolve your dispute as quickly as possible.
+Your counsel could help you take control by reviewing your options in detail and determining what steps could resolve your dispute as quickly as possible.

-Local attorneys could help ex-spouses take post-divorce actions against their former partners for many reasons, including:
+Attorneys in Chattanooga could help ex-spouses take post-divorce actions against their former partners for many reasons, including:

 Non-custodial parents may also need legal assistance to modify existing child support orders due to issues such as decreased income or unemployment.
 The custodial parent may also request modifications due to their child’s disability or another serious health issue, or because the non-custodial parent’s income has increased thanks to an inheritance, new job, or lottery winnings.